Be SMART About New Year’s Resolutions

 There is something about a new year that compels us to set resolutions to make big improvements in our lives!
 But, many New Year’s resolutions are broken before January is even over, and we feel worse than had we not set a resolution.
 The “just do it” approach may serve to sell Nike, but it doesn’t set the scene for sustainable personal change.

 In our work life, however, we make plans, set goals and manage to get things done.
-This year I plan to apply some of the principles of business planning to personal changes.
+This year, try applying some of the principles of business planning to personal changes.
 Business planning involves big goals that are broken down into smaller achievable steps often using the SMART system, with goals that are specific, measurable, achievable, realistic and timely.

 A specific goal has a much greater chance of being accomplished than a general goal.
 A more specific goal than just “get in shape” might be “exercise regularly.”
 A good goal is also measurable.
 When you measure your progress, you stay on track.
 It’s about “how much” — “exercise three times a week.”